The psychology of color in graphic design

 The power of colors and how color psychology shapes the perception of your brand

-Imagine walking into a luxury watch store where the walls are bright neon pink, while the shelves are grass green.
-Even if the watches are top-notch, your subconscious would scream that something is wrong.
-You'd probably walk out before you even look at a price.
+Imagine walking into a luxury watch store, and the walls are bright neon pink, while the shelves are grass green.
+Even if the watches are top-tier, your subconscious would scream that something is off.
+You would probably leave before looking at a single price.
 Why?
-Because the colors send a message that contradicts what the brand is trying to sell.
+Because the colors sent a message that clashed with what the brand is trying to sell.

-In a world where the average user spends just a few seconds on your website before making a judgment about you, color is not just an aesthetic choice.
+In a world where the average user spends only a few seconds on your website before judging you, color is not just an aesthetic choice.
 It is silent communication.
-According to research, over 90% of first impressions about a product are based solely on color.
+According to research, over 90% of first impressions of a product are based solely on color.
 As a designer, I often see clients choosing colors based on their current mood or what they "like", forgetting that design is not for them, but for their audience.

 1. Foundations: How do we actually see and perceive colors?

-Before we dive into psychology, we need to understand the technical side of design.
-There are two basic systems that every business owner needs to understand to avoid costly mistakes in printing or digital display.
+Before we get into psychology, we need to understand the technical side of design.
+There are two basic systems that every business owner needs to understand in order to avoid costly mistakes in print or digital output.

 RGB vs. CMYK

-RGB (Red, Green, Blue): Used for anything displayed on screens.
+RGB (Red, Green, Blue): Used for everything displayed on screens.
 Colors are created by mixing light.

-CMYK (Cyan, Magenta, Yellow, Key/Black): Used for printing.
+CMYK (Cyan, Magenta, Yellow, Key/Black): Used for print.
 Colors are created by mixing pigments.

-A common mistake is designing a visual identity solely in the RGB system, only to later discover that those bright shades look washed out and gray on paper.
-That's why it's crucial to work with professionals who understand these differences.
-It’s part of the larger story of why cheap design is the most expensive option, because fixing mistakes in printing costs much more than the initial investment in a good file.
+A common mistake is designing a visual identity exclusively in the RGB system, only to later discover that those bright shades look washed out and gray on paper.
+That is why it is crucial to work with professionals who understand these differences.
+It is part of the broader story of why cheap design is the most expensive option, because fixing printing errors costs far more than the initial investment in a good file.

 Theory of contrast and readability

-Color directly affects how usable your site is.
-If you use light gray text on a white background, it may seem "minimalistic", but 40% of your visitors will drop off because they can’t read the text without straining their eyes.
-Accessibility standards (WCAG) prescribe clear contrast ratios that every serious designer must adhere to.
+Color directly affects how usable your website is.
+If you use light gray letters on a white background, it may look "minimalist," but 40% of your visitors will give up because they cannot read the text without straining their eyes.
+Accessibility standards (WCAG) define clear contrast ratios that every serious designer must follow.

 Red: Energy, urgency, and passion

-Red is the color with the longest wavelength, meaning our eye perceives it the quickest.
-It raises blood pressure and accelerates breathing.
+Red is the color with the longest wavelength, which means our eye notices it fastest.
+It raises blood pressure and speeds up breathing.

-When to use it: For Call-to-Action (CTA) buttons like "Buy Now", for food brands (McDonald's, Coca-Cola) as it stimulates appetite, or for industries where speed is crucial.
+When to use it: For Call-to-Action (CTA) buttons like "Buy Now", for food brands (McDonald's, Coca-Cola) because it stimulates appetite, or for industries where speed is key.

-Risk: Too much red can provoke aggression or a sense of danger.
+Risk: Too much red can cause aggression or a sense of danger.

 Blue: Trust, stability, and logic